 The Mirai botnet, used in some of the largest and most disruptive DDoS attacks is perhaps one of the best examples of the issues that come with shipping devices with default passwords and not telling consumers to change them as soon as they receive them.

-There are some government reports that advise manufacturers against selling IoT devices that come with default (read, hackable) credentials such as using “admin” as username and/or passwords.
+There are some government reports that advise manufacturers against selling IoT devices that come with poor security credentials such as using “admin” as username and/or passwords.

-The only reason why Mirai malware was so successful is that it identified vulnerable IoT devices and used default usernames and passwords to log in and infect them.
+The only reason why Mirai malware was so successful is that it identified vulnerable IoT devices and used default passwords to log in and infect them.

 Therefore, any company that used factory default credentials on their devices is placing both their business and its assets and the customers and their valuable information at risk of being susceptible to a brute-force attack.